COMM 750: Research Methods II

 Course Information from the University Catalog

 Extends basic research knowledge and skills learned in COMM 650 Research Methods I. Students will be taught to analyze and synthesize literature, develop theoretical linkages, and construct measurement scales.
+May not be repeated for credit.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.